José de Acosta: Mexico

-Shortly after the Third Council of Lima, he embarked with all his manuscripts, the literary labors of fifteen years, and commenced his voyage to Mexico.
+Shortly after the Third Council of Lima, he packed all his manuscripts, the literary labors of fifteen years, and commenced his voyage to Mexico.
 During the passage, he was a shrewd observer of nature and knowledge seeker.
-He learned from an expert Portuguese pilot that there were four often-visited ports of no magnetic compass variation on the earth, and that one of them was Corvo Island in the Azores.
+He learned from an expert Portuguese pilot that there were four often-visited ports of no magnetic compass variation on the Earth, and that one of them was Corvo Island in the Azores.
 Acosta landed at the port of Huatulco, at the western end of the Gulf of Tehuantepec, in the Oaxaca province, then journeyed by land to Mexico City, where he resided in 1586.
 He had opportunities of which he diligently availed himself for collecting information touching the civilization and religion of the Aztecs and natural products of this country.
 His chief informant respecting the rites and festivals of the Mexicans was brother and Prebendary, Juan de Tobar.
-For information on the Mexica, Acosta followed Juan de Tovar's Relación del origen de los indios que habitan esta Nueva España según sus historias, a possible summary of Fray Diego Durán's Historia de las Indias de Nueva España e islas de Tierra Firme—in turn derived in part from an anonymous Nahuatl history of Mexico-Tenochtitlan, known as the Crónica X.
+For information on the Mexica, Acosta followed Juan de Tovar's Relación del origen de los indios que habitan esta Nueva España según sus historias, a possible summary of Fray Diego Durán's Historia de las Indias de Nueva España e islas de Tierra Firme - in turn derived in part from an anonymous Nahuatl history of Mexico-Tenochtitlan, known as the Crónica X.